omics-datascience/BioAPI/README.md

 ### Cancer related drugs (PharmGKB)

-Gets the list of related drugs to a list of genes.
+Gets a list of related drugs to a list of genes.

 - URL: /drugs-pharm-gkb
 - Method: POST